amir-karami/FLSA-Topic-Model/README.md

 FLSA_TM (InputFile,Num_Topics,Num_Words,WW,Destination)

 InputFile: A txt or csv file that each line is a document and the last line is empty.
+This means that all the documents should be in one file (not seprate .txt files in a folder).
 Users can put the input file in the folder that just created such as InputFile="/Users/Amir/Desktop/FLSA/data.txt"

 Num_Topics: Number of Topics